hackaru-app/hackaru-web/README.md

 ## Roles
 The web server provides the UI to a browser.
-It also sends user actions to the API server via RESTful.
+It also sends user actions to the API server via REST API.

 ## Feedback